-- Schedules are planned in a manner that minimizes the possibility of canceled classes. - Changes to the schedule of classes must be submitted to the college scheduler, April Armstrong she can be reached at 303-556-5444.
+- Schedules are planned in a manner that minimizes the possibility of canceled classes. - Changes to the schedule of classes must be submitted to the respective office manager.

 By census date, deans will ensure that all changes in faculty names and class assignments are entered in Banner to ensure that the correct faculty member is identified for every class.